cypress-io/cypress-docker-images/factory/README.md

 ### EDGE_VERSION

 The version of Edge to install.
-If not specified, Edge is not installed.
+If the env is unset or an empty string, Edge is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `EDGE_VERSION='100.0.1185.29-1'`